Published on Wednesday 28 August 2019 in Van News

 Fair Wear & Tear – What Does It ACTUALLY Mean?

-When returning your lease vehicle at the end of the contract, it will be evaluated for any damage that falls outside the standard fair wear and tear guidelines.
+When returning your lease van at the end of the contract, it will be evaluated for any damage that falls outside the standard fair wear and tear guidelines.

 But, what people often forget is that the finance companies expect there to be what they call 'fair wear and tear' on a vehicle after it has been used for a number of years.
 They certainly don't expect it to come back in tip-top condition – after all, they know that commercial vehicles are used to haul heavy tools and equipment, so there's bound to be some damage.